Nicogo1705/Stride-Generate-Simple-Mesh-And-Marching-Cube-From-ComputeShader/README.md

 # Stride ShaderTest - GenerateMarchingCube

-GenerateMeshFromPoints is a Stride project that demonstrates how to use a compute shader to generate a mesh from a 3D voxel arrary using maching cube algo.
+GenerateMarchingCube is a Stride project that demonstrates how to use a compute shader to generate a mesh from a 3D voxel arrary using maching cube algo.

 # Stride ShaderTest - GenerateMeshFromPoints